silkenweb/silkenweb/README.md

 - The documentation is structured in a familiar manner, courtesy of `rustdoc`.
 - Code formatting with `rustfmt`.
 - Excellent compiler errors, courtesy of `rustc`.
 - Use Rust's well thought out, composable abstractions.
 Need control flow in your components?
-Use `if`, `match`, `dyn` traits, or whatever else Rust provides.
+Use `if`, `match`, `dyn traits`, or whatever else Rust provides.

 Of course the downside is that syntax is unlikely to be quite as good as a dedicated macro DSL.
 It's also possible that a sufficiently well thought out and mature macro DSL could also provide great compiler errors and abstractions that compose well with Rust.